-Thousands of South Australian school students have now registered for Adelaide Botanic Garden's World Environment Day celebrations – the state’s biggest WED event.
+Adelaide Botanic Garden's World Environment Day celebrations are the state’s biggest WED event.

 Students take part in a range of interactive environmental presentations covering important topics from Aboriginal tools for living, preserving endangered species and native bees, through to worms and compost, food security and feral invaders.